 Learning from my peers: The importance of teamwork

 Getting to know my fellow classmates began with an intensive leadership weekend to experience core teambuilding through different tasks and challenges.
-The group was incredibly diverse, coming from many different professions, countries, life-experiences, backgrounds, fields and industries; it easily because clear we had our work cut out for us.
+The group was incredibly diverse, coming from many different professions, countries, life-experiences, backgrounds, fields and industries; it easily became clear we had our work cut out for us.
 The goal was for us to grow into a professional network in order to support each other throughout the next 2 years and it quickly resulted in the formation of a trusted community.

 As coursework started, it was not uncommon for class modules to begin with hearty handshakes, embraces and hearing “I really missed you guys!”
 Even so, the real value of the camaraderie is getting to learn beside and from people from so many different fields and industries.
 Imagine reading a case study about management practices; a VP in the banking industry, an engineering PhD, and a marketing director are all going to have different perspectives and experiences on the case that each of the others can learn from.
 From my experience here, each is also eager to learn from the others and to share what they can offer.

 More than a network

 However, not only are we all professionally ambitious, but personally passionate and gifted in other areas.
 Cross-sectioning our class will reveal mountaineers, sailing enthusiasts, outstanding cooks, wine connoisseurs, dog-lovers, world travellers, fashion pros, new parents and even a German National Rowing Team world champion, just to name a few.

 Having worked professionally since 2012, I can confidently say that across many industries, the level of concentrated quality of character and competence I have found at the Frankfurt School is rare.
 In the Frankfurt School Part-Time MBA programme of 2021, we are a team.
 Lessons are shared, burdens are carried and fun is had aplenty.